zeeshanbasar/atla_unity_implementation/README.md

-# OTBU — Online Terrain Barrier Update
+# ATLA — Adaptive Terrain-safe Landing Algorithm

-> Python simulation of the **OTBU** algorithm from *"Robust and Near-Fuel-Optimal Landing Guidance with Online Terrain Avoidance"* (Basar & Ghosh, Manuscript Under Preparation for IEEE RA-L).
+> Python simulation of the **ATLA** algorithm from *"Robust and Near-Fuel-Optimal Landing Guidance with Online Terrain Avoidance"* (Basar & Ghosh, Manuscript Under Preparation for IEEE RA-L).
 Implements real-time terrain barrier generation integrated with the MSS-OTALG guidance law for autonomous precision soft landing on Mars.

 ---